jason-klein/php-vnc-password/README.md

 ## Acknowledgments

-This is based on the many VNC examples available online, with no particular origin of work.
+This is based on the many WinVNC encryption/decryption examples available online, with no particular origin of work.